 Upon admittance into the MedFT doctoral program students will be automatically assigned a temporary advisor.
 Once students identify an area of research interest, then they will select a permanent advisor.
+In some cases, "co-chairs" may be chosen, and two faculty members will serve as "co-permanent advisors".
+Students should speak with the Program Director and both faculty members wishing to serve as "co-chairs" if they desire to proceed with this arrangement.
 Permanent advisors must be full-time core MedFT or MFT faculty members.
 Students are advised to select a permanent advisor by the beginning of their second semester of their first year in the program.
 The advisor will chair all examinations, defenses, and will facilitate all approvals for cognates and electives, committee members, transfer credits, clinical placements, and internship sites.